HPC-dev-acc/mario-demo/docs/10-requirement.md

 ## NFR
 - NFR-001 (Performance): Target **60 FPS** and process only what is visible to maintain smooth play on most devices.
 - NFR-002 (Visual Quality): Graphics stay sharp at full resolution, regenerating backgrounds as needed and avoiding smoothing artifacts.
 - NFR-003 (Layout): Maintain a **16:9** aspect; fullscreen centers the stage with black bars and adapts to orientation changes while keeping controls unobstructed.
 Splash logos and the home title scale with the viewport to avoid overflow.
+Visual viewport changes (e.g., mobile browser chrome hiding) must trigger canvas rescaling so effects remain aligned.
 - NFR-004 (Compatibility): Operate on current major desktop and mobile browsers across common screen sizes, scaling virtual buttons with the viewport.
 - NFR-005 (i18n): UI, dialog bubbles, buttons, and prompts fully follow the selected language.
 - NFR-006 (Usability): START/Restart buttons remain visible and clickable; touch targets are at least **40 px**.